fur-q/lua-ircclient/doc/ircclient.md

 Any additional parameters are specified for each event.

+##### ERROR

+Triggered when an error is thrown by a callback function.
+By default, this is set to *print*.

+If there is an error in the error handling function, an unhandled error will be thrown.

+Parameters:

+- the error

 ##### CONNECT

 Triggered when the session connects to the IRC server.

 ##### NICK

-Triggered when a user in one of the channels you have joined (including you) changes their nick.
+Triggered when a user in one of the channels you have joined (including yourself) changes their nick.

 Additional parameters: